robotlolita/siren/documentation/platform-design.md

    and your *processes* would be And, Or, Invert, and Implies.

-In Mermaid, *processes* tend to map to messages or blocks, *algebras* map to objects, and *universes* map to modules or packages[¹](#fn1).
+In Mermaid, *processes* tend to map to messages or blocks, *algebras* map to objects, and *universes* map to objects, modules or packages[¹](#fn1).
 There are cases where that might differ, and, for example, an *object* might end up representing a *process* (state machines and actors are good examples of this).

 ## Designing algebras